Collaborative partnership: Sustainable development

 Sustainable development requires concerted collaborative actions at all levels from macro to micro and across all sectors.
 Cross-sector social partnerships are proliferating rapidly (Child and Faulkner, 1998; Berger, Cunningham and Drumright, 2000).

-Organizations are more learning to form a multitude of collaborative relationships, including strategic alliances (Bamford, Gomes-Casseres, & Robinson, 2002), partnerships, joint ventures (Child, Faulkner, & Tallman, 2005; Marks & Mirvis, 2011), and transorganization networks (Clarke, 2005; Cummings, 1984).
-When organizations work together, they are able to develop and fulfill much broader visions by tapping into each other’s resources and expertise (Cooperrider & Dutton, 1999; Huxham & Vangen, 2005).
+Organizations are more learning to form a multitude of collaborative relationships, including strategic alliances (Bamford, Gomes-Casseres, & Robinson, 2002), partnerships, joint ventures (Child, Faulkner, & Tallman, 2005; Marks & Mirvis, 2011), and trans-organization networks (Clarke, 2005; Cummings, 1984).
+When organizations work together, they are able to develop and fulfill much broader visions by tapping into each other's resources and expertise (Cooperrider & Dutton, 1999; Huxham & Vangen, 2005).
 This is also a world filled with frustration.
 In spite of good intentions and dedicated resources, collaborations do not come easy or naturally (Cummings, 1984); they are messy and difficult (Gray, 1989; Huxham & Vangen, 2005).
 Collaborations focused on sustainability issues, for example, are highly visible and wicked problems that draw the attention of large and powerful interests, including governments, large corporations, and well-funded nongovernmental organizations (NGOs).
 They often produce considerably less benefit than intended (Nordhaus, 2001; Worley & Parker, 2011).

+One way partnership benefits can be optimized is through participatory approaches to partnership.
+By allowing the stereotypically marginalized groups/people/partners to be given a voice in both naming local issues and having control over decisions that affect them, more equal and sustainable partnerships can be made.
+In order to ensure effective partnership, it is imperative to focus on empowering community members, promoting co-decision making, and safeguarding against one group dominating the conversations and decision-making (and therefore dominating the "partnership").
+In this way, equal and truly collaborative partnerships can be promoted.